Guide - Custom Pipeline Steps#

 • name: the name of the pipeline step.
 Can be any string.

-• output_data_specs: list of dictionarys with specifications for data writing, used to load self._sinks which is a list containing Sink objects (which have an attribute writer which is used to write oputput data.
+• output_data_specs: list of dictionaries with specifications for data writing, used to load self._sinks which is a list containing Sink objects (which have an attribute writer which is used to write output data).

 We usually catch these in the kwargs part of example custom steps.
 For information n kwargs, see for example this Stackoverflow post.